Telecommunications in the Republic of Ireland: Infrastructure

-Eir's Next Generation Network upgrade rolled out Dense Wavelength Division Multiplexing (DWDM) which is capable of delivering up to 320 Gbit/s along a single fibre route.
+Eir's Next Generation Network upgrade rolled out dense wavelength-division multiplexing (DWDM) which is capable of delivering up to 320 Gbit/s along a single fibre route.

 This upgrade also sees Eir's core infrastructure moving to an all-IP network.
 It has major aggregation nodes at 140 locations around Ireland and onward fibre connections to another 470 central office sites.

 Ireland also has major connections to multiple international fibre optic networks.

 94 Irish towns and cities also have access to publicly owned, carrier-neutral metropolitan fibre networks managed by Enet.

 These networks can be used by any licensed Irish telecommunications operator to provide commercial or residential end users with products.

 For residential and small business providers, most major urban areas have access to Virgin Media Ireland's HFC network which provides speeds of up to 1 Gbit/s using EuroDOCSIS 3.1 cable modem technology.

-Open Eir is also in the process of rolling out FTTH which provides speeds of up to 1000Mbit/s down and 100Mbit/s up.
-They also provide an extensive vectored VDSL2 based FTTC access network, using the legacy cooper network.
-This offers speeds of up to 100Mbit/s down and 20Mbit/s up.
+Open Eir is also in the process of rolling out FTTH which provides speeds of up to 1 Gbit/s down and 100 Mbit/s up.
+They also provide an extensive vectored VDSL2 based FTTC access network, using the legacy copper network.
+This offers speeds of up to 100 Mbit/s down and 20 Mbit/s up.

-Retail services using this next generation access infrastructure are provided by approximately 15 operators.
+Retail services using this next-generation access infrastructure are provided by approximately 15 operators.

 SIRO, a joint venture between ESB Group and Vodafone Ireland, provides another open access fibre to home network, used by multiple ISPs to deliver service.
-Fibre is run alongside ESB Networks 230V/400V LV electricity distribution system, sharing underground ducts and poles, with fibre typically entering premises next to the electricity meter.
+Fibre is run alongside ESB Networks 230 V/400 V LV electricity distribution system, sharing underground ducts and poles, with fibre typically entering premises next to the electricity meter.
 This, similar to Eir's FTTH network, delivers speeds of up to 1 Gbit/s and is capable of delivery of 10 Gbit/s in the future.

 Ireland has three mobile networks that own and operate their own network infrastructure and a number of MVNO operators that operate mobile phone services using one of these infrastructure providers' radio networks.
 The three infrastructure owning networks are Eir Mobile, Three, and Vodafone.

 Meteor and Eir Mobile were the first to launch 4G LTE services in Ireland on 26 September 2013, followed by Vodafone on 14 October 2013, and Three on 27 January 2014.
 O2 was due to launch its 4G services later in 2014, but plans were put on hold when its acquisition by Three was approved in May, and from the time of the merger in 2015, previous O2 customers gained 4G coverage through Three's network, albeit with initial service problems.

 In 2016, 41.9% of Ireland's mobile subscriptions were using 4G technology.
 3G remained the dominant technology with 44.6% share, however, it is likely to be overtaken by 4G in 2017.